 The new chapter of "Demon Slayer" will reach Russian cinemas on September 18.

 The "Demon Slayer" anime franchise is breaking records again.
-The new feature film "Infinity Castle" has grossed over 31.43 billion yen (approximately $213 million) in 52 days and attracted over 22 million viewers to Japanese cinemas.
+The new full-length film "Infinite Castle" has grossed over 31.43 billion yen (about $213 million) in 52 days and attracted over 22 million viewers to Japanese cinemas.
 This makes it the fastest-grossing film in the history of the Japanese box office.

 The film is only 200 million yen (approximately $1.3 million) short of the second line of total box office in Japanese history — it is currently slightly behind Hayao Miyazaki's "Spirited Away."
 But the distance to the leader, the previous film in the franchise, "Demon Slayer: Mugen Train," is still significant: about $60 million.

-"Infinity Castle" adapts the first part of the final arc of the manga — the events unfold inside the location of the same name, where the main characters face Muzan and his elite demons: Doma, Kaigaku, and Akaza.
+"Infinite Castle" adapts the first part of the final arc of the manga — the events unfold inside the location of the same name, where the main characters face Muzan and his elite demons: Douma, Kaigaku, and Akaza.

 The premiere in Russian cinemas will take place on September 18.